 Foundations are to be designed based on a soils report including a boring log which shall be submitted to the Authority for review.
 In projects composed of one building exceeding 2000 square feet, there shall be a minimum of three borings within the building footprint and two borings along sidewalks and roadways.
 In projects with multiple buildings exceeding 2000 square feet, there shall be a minimum of nine borings within the building footprints and evenly distributed throughout the project or as otherwise directed by the structural engineer.
-In addition, for both single family and multi-family, on previously developed lots at a minimum one boring is required within the footprint of each former structure.
-Borings shall extend to a minimum of 15'-0" below the natural grade.
+In addition, for both single family and multi-family, on previously developed lots, at a minimum of 15'-0" below the natural grade.
 For high-rise buildings at least one boring shall extend down to 100'-0" below the natural grade or hardpan.

-- 4.2.1 WALL AND COLUMN SUPPORT FOOTINGS: Wall and column support footings shall be constructed of cast-in-place concrete.
+4.2.1 WALL AND COLUMN SUPPORT FOOTINGS: Wall and column support footings shall be constructed of cast-in-place concrete.
 They shall be reinforced to accommodate the design loads.
 Timber, steel grillage, or other material used for footings will not be permitted.
-Wall and column footings shall extend to the appropriate frost depth for the site, or bear on suitable soil meeting the specified soil bearing capacity identified by the soils report. - 4.2.2 FOUNDATION WALLS: Cast-in-place concrete, precast concrete and masonry foundation walls will be permitted and shall be designed to meet the requirements of the local building code.
+Wall and column footings shall extend to the appropriate frost depth for the site, or bear on suitable soil meeting the specified soil bearing capacity identified by the soils report.

+4.2.2 FOUNDATION WALLS: Cast-in-place concrete, precast concrete and masonry foundation walls will be permitted and shall be designed to meet the requirements of the local building code.
 Steel sheet piles or helical pier foundations shall be allowed, with Authority approval.
-Wood foundation systems, rubble stone or any other similar materials used for foundation walls will not be permitted. - 4.2.3 FOUNDATION DRAINAGE: An under-slab drainage system must be installed when the water table is 5'-0" or less below the bottom of the floor slab to prevent hydrostatic pressure build-up from groundwater fluctuation.
+Wood foundation systems, rubble stone or any other similar materials used for foundation walls will not be permitted.

+4.2.3 FOUNDATION DRAINAGE: An under-slab drainage system must be installed when the water table is 5'-0" or less below the bottom of the floor slab to prevent hydrostatic pressure build-up from groundwater fluctuation.